The Whitaker Institute Supports FGCU STEM Majors Through:

 STEM Scholarships

-View template for Faculty Mentor Letter for summer research scholarships.
+View the guidelines for Faculty Mentor Letter of Support for summer research scholarships.

 $10,000 summer scholarship to conduct research with an FGCU faculty advisor in a life science area.
 The award is split as $5,000 as a summer scholarship to the undergraduate student and $5,000 for research supplies and travel while the student is conducting research at FGCU.